wahidsadik/git-based-deploy/README.md

 Role Name
 =========

-git-based-deploy: An Ansible role to create git-based deployment of your website.
+git-based-deploy: An Ansible role to create git-based deployment of a static website.

 The role is available on Ansible Galaxy: [https://galaxy.ansible.com/wahidsadik/git-based-deploy/](https://galaxy.ansible.com/wahidsadik/git-based-deploy/).